 - OBD – instructions for verification (for administrators only)

 - Information on RIV (pages of the Central Library of UK)

 - Description of data for RIV (the latest official version of the document)

 - Definitions of the types of results and the criterion of verifiability (valid for years 2017+)

 - Current Methodology of Evaluation (valid for years 2017+)

-- Rector's Directive no. 18/2012 (Evidence of results of activities of science, research and innovation)
+- Rector's Directive no. 31/2017 (Evidence of the results of creative activities)

 Marcel Golias (Bibliography & RIV)

 Zaneta Florianova B.A.
 (ORCID Coordinator for Departments of Mathematics & Physics])